anamarijapotokar/Baccarat/README.md

    - expected bankroll over time.

 4. Confirm theoretically that the long-run expected bankroll converges to 0 due to the house edge.

+## Advanced topics
+Baccarat is typically considered an unbeatable game due to its fixed dealing rules and large shoe size (6–8 decks).
+Unlike Blackjack, card counting is generally ineffective for the Banker and Player bets.
+However, some rare card compositions (e.g., an excess of even cards) can drastically increase the odds on the Tie bet, creating occasional high-value betting opportunities.
+By assigning values to odd/even cards, players can track these rare favorable conditions and adjust their wagers accordingly, and these are the situations we will also be analysing in our project.
+Though profitable scenarios exist, they occur very infrequently and require a large bankroll and high bet spreads to capitalize effectively.
+For most players, card counting in Baccarat offers minimal advantage compared to games like Blackjack or Poker.